Hurricane Ida: Atlantic Canada

 Heavy rain from Ida's remnants inundated Canada's Maritime provinces on September 2, and several power outages were reported.
 Brier Island, in the Bay of Fundy, just off the coast of Nova Scotia received 121 mm of rain.
 Wind gusts reached 53 mph at Lunenburg, Nova Scotia.
 Environment Canada reported that 128.8 mm of rain fell in Charlottetown, Prince Edward Island.
 More rain fell in just 24 hours throughout the province than in any average month.
 Wind gusts in and around the Northumberland Strait reached as high as 100 km/h.

 In Quebec, 100 mm of rain fell on the Magdalen Islands on September 3, washing out various sections of road, especially near L'Étang-du-Nord and in the Havre-Aubert sectors.
 The schools suspended their classes for September 3.
 Elsewhere, 50-100 mm of rain fell across the Gaspé Peninsula, Anticosti Island and the Lower North Shore, according to the Meteorological Service of Canada.
 The rains caused flooding, forced the evacuation of several houses and a retirement home, as well as road closures, in the Grande-Vallée to Rivière-au-Renard region of the Gaspé where the accumulations exceeded 100 mm.
 In addition, winds reached 80-110 km/h in these regions causing a strong storm surge.

 In Newfoundland and Labrador, 30–60 mm of rain fell over central and western parts of Newfoundland, with 66.8 mm recorded at the La Scie station (near Baie Verte).
 Winds reached 110 km/h in Wreckhouse and 88 km/h in Stephenville in the southwest.

 Aftermath

 United States

 The storm shut down nearly all Gulf Coast oil production, accounting for about 15% of the U.S. total.
 Louisiana's mainland refineries were also shut down, which account for 12.5% of the nation's capacity.
 The Colonial Pipeline was partially shut down as a result of the hurricane.
 This combination of factors caused prices to rise for oil and gasoline products across the United States.
-Early estimates of insured losses are from $15 billion to $25 billion.
+Early estimates of insured losses were from $15 billion to $25 billion.
 The offshore and onshore of the Gulf Region is up to $35 billion in Insured loss.